amitkhopkar-creator/GNN_Architecture/Networks_GNN.md

      - The **size** of the graph is $|E| = m$ (total edges).

 **Adjacent Vertices**
 When two vertices are directly connected (via a common edge) then the two vertices are Adjacent.
-In this context, the vertices are called neighbors
+In this context, the vertices are called neighbours.
+In this case the edge connecting the two vertices is said to be Incident to the two vertices.

 **Adjacent Edges**
 Edges that share one common vertices then they are called Adjacent edges.
 For e.g. If Edge A connects vertex 1 to vertex 2, and Edge B connects vertex 2 to vertex 3, Edge A and Edge B are adjacent edges because they both touch vertex 2.

 **Multiple Edges or Parallel Edges**
 When two edges share common vertices on both ends, they would be parallel edges (also called multiple edges), which connect the exact same two vertices.For e.g. Edge C connects vertex 3 and vertex 4, Edge D connects vertex 3 and vertex 4, and Edge E also connected vertex 3 and vertex 4 when edges C,D and E are parallel or multiple edges.
+**Self Loop**
+When an edge starts and ends on the same vertex it's call a self-loop.
+For e.g. Edge L originates on Vertex 6 and terminates on vertex 6

+**Pseudograph**
+A graph that contains self-loop edges and multiple edges connecting vertices is called a Pseudograph

+**Multi Graph**
+A graph that does not contain self-loop edges but contains edges and multiple edges is called a Multigraph

+**Simple Graph**
+A graph that does not contain self-loop edges or  multiple edges but is constructed only using edges is called a simple grpah

 ## Features